2017 Graduation Speech to UNC Department of Statistics and Operations Research

 If you have questions about the survey, please contact Katherine Skinner at (404) 783-2534 or katherine@educopia.org.

 Preserving born-digital news is just as important as finding a viable business model for the creation of it.
-This generation’s digital native must tell the stories of our time and making them available to future generations so they know how and why we made this environment they will inherit.
+This generation’s digital natives must tell the stories of our time and make them available to future generations, so they know how and why we made this environment that they will inherit.

 Email Newsletter Success Metrics